National Girl Child Day

 This celebration was started to offer more support and new opportunities for the girls in the country.
 It is celebrated to increase awareness among people about all the inequalities faced by the girl child in society.

-Inequality about girl child is a vast problem that includes areas like inequality in education, nutrition, legal rights, medical care, protection, honor, child marriage and so many more.
+Inequality about girl children is a vast problem that includes areas like inequality in education, nutrition, legal rights, medical care, protection, honor, child marriage and so many more.
 National girl child day has been started as a national girls development mission by the Government of India.
 It enhances the meaningful contribution of the girls in decision-making processes through the active support of the parents and other community members.

 In 2020 it was celebrated with the theme “My voice, our equal future”, and in 2019, it was “Empowering Girls for a Brighter Tomorrow.
 The day is celebrated across the country with the objective of raising awareness on the issue of the declining Child Sex Ratio (CSR).
 The celebrations will also mark the anniversary of Beti Bachao, Beti Padhao (BBBP) scheme.
 Different states have different themes for 2021.